 Following on the TPP negotiations, the United States and European Union have sought their own megaregional deal, the Transatlantic Trade and Investment Partnership, or TTIP.
 The U.S.-EU trade relationship already accounts for more than $1 trillion in flows of goods and services each year.
 Officially launched in 2013, TTIP negotiations have focused largely on on improving regulatory cooperation between the two sides.
 Supporters argue this will reduce costs for businesses, thus boosting growth and lowering consumer prices.
 Another priority is to ensure equal legal treatment for investors.

-TTIP negotiations have sputtered since the United Kindgom, one of the strongest supporters of the deal within the EU, voted to leave the bloc.
-European leaders also express frustration with what they say is U.S. unwillingness to compromise on issues such as health and environmental standards.
-Many Europeans are skeptical about allowing U.S. genetically modified crops (known as GMOs) and relaxing rules on food labeling, among other perceived impositions on national sovereignty.
-In August 2016, France said the negotiations should be halted and Germany said the pact was "de facto dead," though talks continue.
+TTIP negotiations sputtered after the United Kindgom, one of the strongest supporters of the deal within the EU, voted to leave the bloc.
+Additionally, European leaders expressed frustration with what they say is U.S. unwillingness to compromise on issues such as health and environmental standards.
+Many Europeans are skeptical about allowing the importation of U.S. genetically modified crops (known as GMOs) and relaxing rules on food labeling, among other perceived impositions on national sovereignty.
+In August 2016, France said negotiations should be halted and Germany said the pact was "de facto dead."
+Trump’s election has cast further doubt on the deal.

-Washington hopes a deal with the EU would strengthen transatlantic relations with Europe struggling on multiple fronts.
-Disappointing growth, high unemployment, and persistent sovereign debt issues in the eurozone, along with a major confrontation with Russia and the UK’s Brexit, create a precarious situation for the continent.
+Supporters had hoped a deal with the EU would strengthen transatlantic relations with a Europe struggling on multiple fronts.
+Disappointing growth, high unemployment, and persistent sovereign debt issues in the eurozone, along with a confrontation with Russia over Ukraine and the UK’s Brexit, create a precarious situation for the continent.
 C. Fred Bergsten, the founding director of the Peterson Institute for International Economics and a leading trade advocate, says Europe’s struggles highlight the need for TTIP.
 A deal “would help energize the reforms that certainly the weaker countries in Europe need,” he says.

 What is the role of Congress?